lherman-cs/website/content/resume/_index.md

   - Wrote server in Go with lobby system, peer discovery, bots, and network disconnection recovery features
   - Ported the project from C++ to WASM and created a CI/CD pipeline for WASM deployment
-  - Designed a message protocol for client & server communication with a simple custom Key and Value message format
+  - Designed message protocol with custom key and value message format
 - title: LESA
   date: 07/2018
   descriptions: